Convexity at infinity in Cartan-Hadamard manifolds and applications to the asymptotic Dirichlet and Plateau problems: Introduction

 Identify $\partial_{\infty}M^n$ with the unit $(n-1)$-sphere $S_o M^n\subset T_o M^n$.
 Let $\Gamma\subset S_o M^n$ be a closed, smoothly embedded, orientable $(k-1)$-dimensional submanifold, with $2\leq k\leq n-1$.
 Then there exists a complete, absolutely area minimizing, locally rectifiable $k$-current $\Sigma$ in $M^n$ asymptotic to $\Gamma$ at infinity, i.e. $\partial_{\infty}\spt\Sigma=\Gamma$. \end{thm}

-We refer to \cite{alm} and \cite{federer2} for discussions on the regularity of area minimizing locally rectifiable currents; see also \cite{morgan} for a survey.
+We refer to \cite{alm}, \cite{federer2}, and the recent \cite{DeLeSp} for discussions on the regularity of area minimizing locally rectifiable currents; see also \cite{morgan} and \cite{DeLe} for surveys.
 In particular, a $k$-dimensional area minimizing rectifiable current (or more precisely its support) in $\R^n$ is a smooth, embedded manifold on the interior except for a singular set of Hausdorff dimension at most $k-2$.
 In the codimension $1$ case, i.e. $k=n-1$, the singular set is of Hausdorff dimension at most $n-8$.

 The plan of this paper is the following: in Section~\ref{sec:constext}, we construct smooth extensions of certain "angular" functions with gradient and Hessian controlled in terms of curvature bounds.
 These extensions will play an important part in the proof of Theorem \ref{thmSC} under assumptions \eqref{pinch1}.
 In Section~\ref{sec:sc}, we give the proof of Theorem \ref{thmSC}.
 Finally, in the last section, we prove Theorems \ref{TSMC}, \ref{TSMC2}, \ref{TSMC3}, and \ref{TSMC4}.\\ \begin{remark} While completing this manuscript, we found the article \cite{kasue} by Kasue, where he introduced the following notion of convexity at infinity in order to solve the asymptotic Dirichlet problem for the Laplacian.
 Let $M$ be a Hadamard manifold.
 Following Kasue, we say that the condition (R) holds at a point $x\in\partial_\infty M$ if for any neighborhood $U$ of $x$, there exists a neighborhood $V$ of $x$ such that $V\subset U$ and $M\setminus V$ is (totally) convex.
 He proved that the asymptotic Dirichlet problem for the Laplacian is solvable for every $h\in C(\partial_\infty M)$ provided the sectional curvature is bounded from above by a negative constant and the condition (R) holds at every point $x\in\partial_\infty M$.
 Clearly, the condition (R) implies both the SC condition and the convex conic neighborhood condition. \end{remark}